Nisarg241103/CODESOFT_TASK-2/README.md

 The following datasets were used for this project:

 1. Movie Dataset.csv: Contains movie information after preprocessing, including MovieName, Genre, and MovieIDs.
-2. Ratings_data: Contains ratings information after preprocessing, including Ratings and Timestamp.
+2. Ratings Dataset.csv: Contains ratings information after preprocessing, including Ratings and Timestamp.

 ## Libraries Used